Superstar64/aith/README.md

 all of which is completely erased at runtime.

-Inline functions that type check always generate valid code and inline functions are prevent from appear at runtime though kind checking.
+Inline functions that type check always generate valid code and inline functions are prevented from appearing at runtime though kind checking.

 ## Linear / Unique Types
 Aith supports linear types and unique types.